StarfallProjects/11tyDocsSkeleton/README.md

 [Nunjucks' `include` tag](https://mozilla.github.io/nunjucks/templating.html#include) allows us to pull other files into our content.
 For example, the above example looks for a file named `myReusableContent.md` in a `_snippets` directory.

 We're taking advantage of one of 11ty's unique features: all files are templates.
 If you've used other static site generators, this can be a strange concept.
-You may be used to having your content files (in Markdown, AsciiDoc or rST) and then your layout files (using a templating language).
+You may be used to having your content files (in Markdown, AsciiDoc or rST) and then your layout files (using a templating language), and can't mix the two.
 Because 11ty treats all files as templates, you can use a templating language directly in your Markdown files.

 ## Conditional outputs